 Quantum Phase Estimation for Solving Matrix Eigenvalues

-Quantum Phase Estimation (QPE) is a key algorithm in quantum computing, allowing you to estimate the phase (or eigenvalue) relating to a Hermitian matrix.
-The algorithm is designed such that given the inputs of a matrix \(M\) and an eigenvalue \({|\psi\rangle}\), the output obtained is \(\theta\), where
+Quantum Phase Estimation (QPE) is a key algorithm in quantum computing, allowing you to estimate the eigenphase of a unitary matirx (or the eigenvalue of a Hermitian matrix).
+The algorithm is designed such that given the inputs of a Hermitian matrix \(M\) and an eigenvector \({|\psi\rangle}\), the output obtained is \(\theta\), where

-$ U{|\psi\rangle} = e^{2\pi i\theta}{|\psi\rangle} , U = e^{2\pi iM} $.
+\(U{|\psi\rangle} = e^{2\pi i\theta}{|\psi\rangle} , U = e^{2\pi iM}\).

 By measuring the accumulated phase, the QPE algorithm calculates the eigenvalues relating to the chosen input vector.
 To read more about the QPE algorithm and its method for achieving the phase, refer to [1].